 In a perfect world, your no-spend week doesn’t get sidelined.
 But it helps to be prepared just in case.

-Set some ground rules for breaking your no spend streak.
+You can do that by setting some ground rules for breaking your no spend streak.

 For example, having to take your child or pet to the doctor because they’re sick?
 That’s an emergency and it’s totally okay to spend money if you have to in those situations.

 And decide how you’ll spend on unplanned expenses if it’s necessary.